Installing Net-SNMP

 Network traffic is available under the OIDs

-.
+IF-MIB::ifOutOctets and IF-MIB::ifInOctets.
 The following SNMP queries will retrieve network traffic for each of the interfaces on this system:

 No comments: